ngrodzitski/opio/README.md

   send a message calling a send function of an entry object and receive incoming message via a callback you provide.
-* **Attach custom buffer**: `proto_entry` gives an option to atach custom binary when sending a message (thus on receiving message may come with an attached buffer).
+* **Attach custom buffer**: `proto_entry` gives an option to atach custom binary when sending a message (thus on receiving, a message may come with an attached buffer).
 * **ASIO or Boost.Asio**: build against either, with the same higher-level API.
 * **Protobuf integration**: `proto_entry` provides shared handling and